nrxus/faux/blog/src/blog/how-it-works.md

   * The fake variant of the internal enum knows nothing about `RealNetworkClient`

-The snippet above was a simplified version of what `#[faux::create]` would do to `NetworkClient`.

-1. Check that all the fields are private; fail to compile otherwise
-2. Clones the definition of the struct
-3. Rename the original definition such that it is saved elsewhere
-4. Replace the cloned definition's fields with an enum of a fake or real instance.

-### Create mockable methods
+### Creating mockable methods

-`faux` provides the attribute macro `#[faux::methods]` to transform method definitions inside an impl block into mockable versions of themselves.
+`faux` provides the attribute macro `#[faux::methods]` to transform method definitions inside an `impl` block into mockable versions of themselves.

 ```rust